xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/singular-value-decomposition.md

 #### Note:

 This function signals `DOMAIN ERROR` if `⎕FR` is 1287.
-See [Floating-Point Representation  on page 1](../../system-functions/system-functions-a-z/system-functions-a-z/fr.md).
+See [Floating-Point Representation ](../../system-functions/system-functions-a-z/system-functions-a-z/fr.md).